Minnesota is home to wonderful Boy and Girl Scout troops as well as Cub Scout packs.

 By going to a concert, play or musical, you may inspire shy kids to step a bit outside their comfort zone and explore the performing arts.

-The Science Museum is one of the best possible ways to put learning into practice.
+The Science Museum is one of the best possible ways to put learning into practice, and it's a great field trip idea for both boy scouts and girl scouts!

 With countless exhibits, interactive teaching tools and fun experiences for kids, a visit to the museum is sure to be an educational fan favorite.